thespan/neal/docs/_pages/_theme-options/_post-formats.md

 # Post Formats

-If you aren't familiar with Post Formats please read this article on Wordpress Codex. **Minnosh Theme** supports 6 Post Formats for **Blog Posts.**
+If you aren't familiar with Post Formats please read this article on Wordpress Codex. **Neal Theme** supports 6 Post Formats for **Blog Posts.**

 ![Post Formats](_media/post-formats.jpg)